 Lens Replacement Surgery & Cataract Surgery (RLE - Refractive Lens Exchange, Monofocal, Trifocal & Multifocal Lens Implants )

-Lens replacement surgery abroad might be an option for you.
-The surgery helps correct long or short sight using an intraocular lens.
-RLE replaces your natural lens with an artificial one.
-The surgery is completely painless, and thanks to modern medicine and the latest technologies, it is now one of the safest surgeries ever; it practically doesn’t require any major limitation of the patient before and after the surgery.
-The lens replacement surgery in the course of which an ophthalmologist replaces the clouded lens with an artificial one is performed on the outpatient’s basis.
-The procedure in Prague itself takes only 10-15 minutes, it is completely painless and the patient can see already after the surgery.
+Completely painless surgery helps correct long, short sight and cataract using an intraocular lens.
+We use only premium monofocal, trifocal and multifocal lenses from german producer Zeiss and american Lenstec.
+Refractive Lens Exchange (RLE) replaces your natural lens with an artificial one and all our clients describe the outcome as life-changing.
+Thanks to modern medicine and the latest technologies, it is now one of the safest surgeries ever; it practically doesn’t require any major limitation of the patient before and after the surgery.
+The Lens Replacement surgery in the course of which an Eye Surgeon replaces the clouded lens with an artificial one is performed on the outpatient’s basis.
+The procedure in Prague itself takes only 10-15 minutes, the patient can see already after the surgery, so you can arrive to Prague on your own.

 Turn Your Life-Changing Eye Procedure into an Easy Mini-Break When You Have Your Lens Replacement Surgery Abroad.

 At Beauty in Prague, we like to think of your lens replacement surgery as an opportunity to enjoy Prague’s spectacular beauty.
 The procedure is quick and painless, with little limitation on what you can do during your time in Prague.
-All our lens replacement procedures take place during the week, so you can easily extend your stay in Prague with a weekend city break on either side of your eye surgery.
+All our Lens Replacement procedures and Cataract surgeries take place during the week, so you can easily extend your stay in Prague with a weekend city break on either side of your eye surgery.

 Day 1: Sunday – ARRIVAL TO PRAGUE

-Travel to Prague on your own arrangement.
-We will provide a complimentary transfer from the airport to your own-booked hotel of choice.
+AIRPORT TRANSFER: We will provide for you a complimentary transfer from the airport to your hotel or apartment of choice.
+Internal transfers for your examination, surgery and check-ups are also for free.

 Day 2: Monday – EXAMINATION AND CONSULTATION

 Complimentary transfer from your hotel to our Private Eye Clinic for a 2-hour examination and consultation.
-During this consultation we will apply eye drops to dilate your pupils, perform thorough examinations and will make a final decision about the suitability of your lens replacement surgery.
+During this consultation we will apply eye drops to dilate your pupils, perform thorough examinations and will make a final decision about the suitability of your Lens Replacement surgery and tailored-made lenses for you.

 Day 3: Tuesday – ENJOY PRAGUE